 Whatever you need one for, here's how to do it:

-Google & print out an outline of your state in the size you want on your pillow.
+Google and print out an outline of your state in the size you want on your pillow.

-Then, using Heat 'N Bond & a fabric of your choice, follow the instructions on the package to make an appliqué of your state & iron it onto your pillow fabric.
+Then, using Heat 'N Bond and a fabric of your choice, follow the instructions on the package to make an appliqué of your state and iron it onto your pillow fabric.
 (Once again, I chose unbleached muslin to coordinate with my other pillows.)

 Next, sew a straight stitch along the outline of your state in a contrasting color.

-At this point, you may decide you like your design how it is & just sew it up & go have a latte.
+At this point, you may decide you like your design how it is and just sew it up and go have a latte.

 Once that's done, you're ready to stitch!
-Yes, I mean with an actual needle & thread & embroidery floss.
+Yes, I mean with an actual needle and thread and embroidery floss.
 You can do this!
-Thread your needle with at least 3 strands of the floss & start sewing over the pattern.
+Thread your needle with at least 3 strands of the floss and start sewing over the pattern.
 Remember, using short, spread-out stitches on the back will give you longer stitches on the front.

 When you're done, the only thing left to do is sew up the pillow!

-And now my sofas & chair have all new pillows & my sort-of major family room makeover is done.
+And now my sofas and chair have all new pillows and my sort-of major family room makeover is done.